Traveling with COPD

-Taking Your Own Oxygen
+Bringing Your Own Oxygen on a Flight

 If your health care provider says you need to have oxygen on the plane, you must take your own.
 Portable oxygen concentrators will produce as much as three liters per minute (lpm), giving you oxygen continuously.
 Most POCs run only with an oxygen conserver or pulse dose, meaning you will get oxygen only when you breathe in.
 You should know your oxygen needs for different types of activity, and get a POC that will meet your needs.

 Airlines based in the United States do not supply oxygen for passengers on domestic flights or on most international flights.
 The Federal Aviation Administration (FAA) allows passengers to bring their own (or rented) POCs on board a plane.
 The equipment must be one of their approved units.
 No liquid oxygen concentrators are permitted.
 To find out which units are FAA approved, visit https://www.faa.gov/about/initiatives/cabin_safety/portable_oxygen/.

 Most domestic airlines have a form that your health care provider must complete.
 You can download the form for free from their websites.
 Each airline's form is unique so you will not be able to use a form from another airline.